Bauang: 400-year old San Pedro Bell

 On May 23, 2016, the 400-year old "San Pedro" bell made from alloy of gold, silver, and copper has been returned to the Saints Peter and Paul Parish Church, after American soldiers during the Philippine–American War in 1901 took it from the church to West Point Academy in New York.

 Government

+Local government

 Just as the national government, the Bauang's municipal government is divided into three branches: executive, legislative, and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branches.

 The executive branch is composed of the mayor and the barangay captain for the barangays.
 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

-The seat of Government is vested upon the Mayor Menchie L. de Guzman who holds office since June 30, 2019, at the Bauang Town Hall.
+The seat of Government is vested upon the Mayor Eulogio Clarence Martin P. De Guzman III who holds office since June 30, 2022, at the Bauang Town Hall.
 The Sangguniang Bayan is the center of legislation.